-- 4.15 This is the risk that cash is not available when needed to meet the Authority's spending commitments, causing reputational damage, compromise service objectives and / or leading to additional unbudgeted costs. - 4.16 In line with the DLUHC investment advice on the liquidity of investments, the Authority will aim to maintain an appropriate balance of liquid funds (i.e. the Barclays Flexible Interest-Bearing Current Account and Money Market Funds). - 4.17 In a period of prolonged low interest rates, accepted practice would be to lengthen the investment period to lock into higher rates.
-However, the uncertainty and volatility in the financial markets has heightened credit risk.
-As a consequence, the Authority will keep the investment maturity relatively short, which is reflected in the maturity periods specified in paragraph 4.6.
+- 4.14 This is the risk that cash is not available when needed to meet the Authority's spending commitments, causing reputational damage, compromise service objectives and / or leading to additional unbudgeted costs. - 4.15 In line with the DLUHC investment advice on the liquidity of investments, the Authority will aim to maintain an appropriate balance of liquid funds (i.e. the Barclays Flexible Interest-Bearing Current Account and Money Market Funds).